Pizza II: Villa

 Pizza II: Villa is a 2013 Indian Tamil-language horror thriller film written and directed by debutant Deepan Chakravarthy.
 It is the second installment in the Pizza film series.
 The film stars Ashok Selvan and Sanchita Shetty in lead roles, while Nassar and Vegan Rajesh appear in other pivotal roles The music for the film was composed by Santhosh Narayanan, while cinematography was handled by Deepak Kumar Padhy and Leo John Paul has done the editing.
 Produced jointly by Thirukumaran Entertainment and Studio Green, Pizza II: Villa is a spiritual successor to Pizza (2012).
 The filming commenced on 17 April and was completed in May 2013.
 The film was released on 14 November 2013.

 Plot

-A debutant English crime novel writer Jebin M. Jose discovers that his deceased father had run bankrupt with an unlisted property in Pondicherry.
-To pay off the debts, he makes a visit to the villa for valuation.
-But after seeing framed paintings by his father, he calls his girlfriend Aarthi, who is an art student, to accompany him to the villa.
-She immediately likes both the villa and the mysterious paintings.
-She particularly shows interest in one dual faced painting.
+Jebin M. Jose, a debut English crime novelist, learns that his late father went bankrupt while owning an unlisted villa in Pondicherry.
+Hoping to settle the debts, he visits the property for valuation and invites his girlfriend Aarthi, an art student, after noticing his father’s paintings.
+Aarthi becomes fascinated by both the villa and a mysterious dual-faced painting.

-Aarthi urges Jebin not to sell the villa.
-Within a few days time, Jebin's career gets a new break when an established publisher comes forward to buy rights for his first novel Maybe, Maybe Not!.
-He also gets advance ₹500000 in a two-book contract.
-Seeing this as a sign, Jebin continues to stay at the villa in hopes it will bring him good luck while starting to work on his second novel The Director.
-Meanwhile, Aarthi returns to Chennai to seek permission from her father for their marriage, leaving Jebin alone in the villa.
+Encouraged by Aarthi, Jebin decides not to sell the villa.
+Soon afterwards, his career improves when a publisher buys the rights to his novel Maybe, Maybe Not! and offers him a ₹500000 advance in a two-book deal.
+Believing the villa has brought him luck, Jebin stays there to write his second novel, The Director, while Aarthi returns to Chennai to seek her father’s approval for their marriage.

-One night, an ecstatic Jebin plays the Victorian piano.
-The strings get jammed abruptly.
-He opens the lid and finds a secret key underneath.
-Jebin also gets curious on the remarkable geometry of one of the paintings which appears to be more like a map than a work of art.
-He notices that it is similar to the floor plan of the villa given to him by his lawyer.
-As he probes each room in the villa, he stumbles upon a secret door behind a wardrobe.
-He uses the secret key to open the lock and discovers plenty of paintings rolled up inside a trunk.
-Many scenes appear to have come straight out of his own life, like his mother's death by car accident.
-Jebin slowly realises that his father had precognition skills and concludes that his paintings may predict future events.